XuPeng23/AeroVLA/README.md

 1.  **Base Model:** AerialVLA is built upon `openvla-7b`.
 You can download the base weights from Hugging Face and place them in the `./openvla-7b` directory.
 2.  **AerialVLA LoRA Weights:** Download our pre-trained LoRA weights from our **[Hugging Face Repository](https://huggingface.co/XuPeng23/AerialVLA)** and place them in `./checkpoints/aerial_vla/`.
+3.  **Training Dataset**: Download aerovla_train_dataset.json from the same Hugging Face repository and place it in the ./data/ directory for training.

 ## 📁 Project Structure